javadude/javadude.com/content/post/20140923-lambdas-and-streams/index.md

 - java
 - language

+thumbnail: duke.png

 ---
-A JUG talk from September 2014 I presented on new features in Java 8: Lambdas and Streams.
+A Java Users Group talk from September 2014 I presented on new features in Java 8: Lambdas and Streams.

 <!--more-->